storj/docs/app/dcs/migrate/wasabi/page.md

 Before starting the migration process, you'll need to have the following:

-1. Access to both your Wasabi and Storj accounts.&#x20;
+1. Access to both your Wasabi and Storj accounts.

     - Navigate to <https://us1.storj.io/signup?partner=rclone> to sign up or log in to an existing Storj account.